Gordon Haskell

 Gordon Haskell (27 April 1946 – 15 October 2020) was an English musician and songwriter.
 A pop, rock, jazz, country and blues vocalist, guitarist, and bassist, he was a school friend of King Crimson guitarist Robert Fripp.
-The two first worked together in Fripp's mid-1960s teenage group the League of Gentlemen (not to be confused with Fripp's later new wave band).
+The two first worked together in Fripp's mid-1960s teenage group the League of Gentlemen (not to be confused with Fripp's later 1980 band).

 Haskell gained recognition as bass player for the Fleur de Lys in 1966, and subsequently spent a short period in King Crimson.
 He sang on the album In the Wake of Poseidon (1970), and sang and played bass on Lizard (also 1970).
 After leaving King Crimson, Haskell continued as a solo musician, reaching international fame in 2001 with his hit "How Wonderful You Are" and the platinum-selling album Harry's Bar.

 Early life

 Haskell was born on 27 April 1946 to Kathleen Haskell, who had been widowed in 1943 when her husband, Wing commander Walter Ralph Haskell, was shot down in the RAF bombing raid of Peenemünde.
 Haskell's biological father was Harry Hionides, an American pilot of Greek ancestry, whom Kathleen had a short affair with after meeting at a local dance.

 According to Haskell, his family was "not musical," yet he possessed an inclination towards music from a young age, stating: "I would return from church with the hymns in my head and was attracted by the words of beauty and truth and wisdom set to memorable melodies so I began to learn how to play the 'songs'".